devsubid/dashboard-ui/README.md

 ```

 This will start the development server and you should be able to see the website by visiting http://localhost:5173 in your browser.

+## Setting up Environment Variables

+To set up environment variables, you will need to copy & rename the `.env.example` file to `.env.local`.

+Once you have created the file, you can open it in your favorite text editor and fill the credentials properly.